 LotusPay processes payments through NACH Debit only.
 If you want to use another payment method, please contact your merchant.

 We help businesses and organisations to collect payments from customers like you.
 We do this through NACH Debit, a payment system created by the National Payments Corporation of India (NPCI) and regulated by the Reserve Bank of India (RBI).

 Merchants use LotusPay to take authorisation from you for NACH Debit, and then to take payments against that authorisation.

-You will receive the following emails:
+If your merchant is using LotusPay email notifications, you will receive the following emails: